ufcg-lsd/saps-docker/k8s-cinder/README.md

 ## Prerequisites

-Your cluster must have at least one node with 16GB RAM.
+Your cluster must have at least one node with 16GB RAM to run the workers and another one with less than that (e.g 4GB RAM) to run the saps services.

 ## Install Kubeadm